piyushjajoo/k8s-operators-course/module-07/labs/lab-03-high-availability.md

 - `ALLOWED DISRUPTIONS` changes as pods are terminated/created
 - At least 2 pods remain `Running` throughout the rollout

-### Task 5.4: Understand How PDB Interacts with Rollouts
+### Task 5.4: Understand How PDB Works with Rollouts

 Let's understand the math behind PDB: